frankibem/cntk-issue/README.md

 ```

 - Logs will be redirected to ./logs/log.txt unless another output directory is specified.
-- I was running CNTK v2.2 on a virtual machine with Ubuntu 16.04 (4 vCPUs, 16GB, 1 K80 Tesla GPU)
+- log.txt was generated on Ubuntu 16.04, CNTK v2.3.1, CPU-ONLY build (ran to completion)
+- On windows 10 (CNTK v2.3.1, CPU-ONLY build) training terminates prematurely due to a crash with no error message.
+- On Ubuntu 16.04 (CNTK v2.3.1, 1 K80 Tesla GPU), I get an 'illegal memory access' error as per this [issue](https://github.com/Microsoft/CNTK/issues/2691)